Mandelbrot set image very small Mohammed.Amin.com

 An example of a private letter

 Copied below is my private letter to a newspaper editor.
 It is anonymised as I promised to keep it confidential.
-While one of my friends thought it was far too mild, it achieved a personal reply from a busy and senior editor.
-Reading between the lines of the reply it is clear that the editor understood that the piece I was complaining about was not a good one.
+While one of my friends thought it was far too mild, it achieved a personal reply from a busy, very senior editor.
+Reading between the lines of the reply it is clear that the editor understood that the piece I was complaining about had fallen below the standards the newspaper set itself.
 That was all I needed to achieve with this one letter.

 As an exercise, I suggest analysing my letter to figure out the reason particular words and phrases are included.